jncraton/computational-thinking-cpsc2020/lectures/05-variables.md

 --------

 - Can be inserted into code as notes for human readers
-- Ignored by Python interpretter
+- Ignored by Python interpreter
 - Begin with `#` symbol

 Example